Fazal Ellahi Khan

-Fazal Ellahi Khan (1 January 1933) is a Pakistani lawyer and a retired judge who served as the 9th chief justice of the Federal Shariat Court from 12 January 2000 to 11 January 2003 and the Supreme Court of Pakistan judge on 3 April 1993.
+Fazal Ellahi Khan (1 January 1933 – 12 December 2023) was a Pakistani lawyer and judge who served as the 9th chief justice of the Federal Shariat Court from 12 January 2000 to 11 January 2003 and the Supreme Court of Pakistan judge on 3 April 1993.

-Biography
+Life and career

 Khan was born in Mardan, Pakistan.
 He graduated from Edwardes College Peshawar and the University of Peshawar in 1954.
 He obtained his Bachelor of Laws from Khyber Law College, University of Peshawar in 1956.